 Table of Contents

-On our adventure today, we will be looking over North Pacific Beach, Tourmaline Surfing Park and finally will be ending at the Linda Way Beach Access point.
+On our adventure today, we will look over North Pacific Beach, Tourmaline Surfing Park, and finally end at the Linda Way Beach Access point.

-It is important to realize that all the locations mentioned above are connected when the tide is low and makes for a lovely walk.
+It is essential to realize that all the above locations are connected when the tide is low and makes for a lovely walk.

 Surfing and partying are all the rage here, but there are a few quieter spots in North Pacific Beach, and I am here to share with you a few prime locations.